 Storage

-Store vegan gluten-free pumpkin bread in an airtight container at room temperature for a day or two.
+Room Temperature: Store the gluten-free pumpkin bread in an airtight container at room temperature for a day or two.

 More Recipes You'll Love